 As an Enterprise Architect repository becomes larger, or the number of concurrent users increases or as organizational policy dictates, it might be more appropriate to use a database management system (DBMS) to store the repository.
-A File Based Repository can be created and used in any edition of Enterprise Architect; however, if you decide to use a DBMS based repository you will need to use the Corporate, Unified or Ultimate editions.
-Enterprise Architect has a function to transfer your repository from a file based repository to a server based one, helping you to get started quickly and with no changes in the user interface.
+A File Based Repository can be created and used in any Edition of Enterprise Architect; however, if you decide to use a DBMS based repository you will need to use the Corporate, Unified or Ultimate Editions.
+If you have started modeling with a file based repository Enterprise Architect has a function to transfer your repository from a file based repository to a server based one, helping you to get started quickly.
+The same user interface is used for both file and server based repositories so the applications will for all intents and purposes appear the same.

-Note that the performance of the Repository as experienced by end users will depend very much on the quality and power of the server machine and the network infrastructure on which the DBMS and user are located.
+The performance of the Repository as experienced by end users will depend very much on the quality and power of the size and performance of the server computer and the network infrastructure on which the DBMS and user are located.
 Using a DBMS over a very high latency (10ms or higher) network can result in significant delays and visibly inferior performance.
 When network latency is an issue, Sparx Systems recommends using a Cloud Based Server as the interactions are optimized to reduce the effect of network latency.

-Also it is important to note that all models are quite different and although Sparx Systems does its best to maximize performance based on what is expected to be held in a repository, sometimes this is not quite sufficient.
+Also it is important to note that each model is different and although Sparx Systems does its best to maximize performance based on what is expected to be held in a repository, very occasionally this won't be optimal.
 In these rare cases a review of the database indexes would be good practice to maximize data retrieval and access.
 This will ensure that end users receive the best possible performance even when models contain millions of constructs.